It was after 11 years that I was in North America and it was my first Visit Canada experience.

 This is the first time I flew on low height in a seaplane and I totally loved it – wait for more posts on the details.

 I ziplined in snow over a creek & it was an incredible experience.

 Pacific Line coaches come with free wi-fi & you can not ask for more.

 All the three cities of British Columbia that I mentioned are fairly walkable.

 Whistler is, of course, a small village and unless it is snowing or raining heavily, you do not need any transport.
 Having said that most coaches drop you at the hotel doorstep & pick up from the same point.

 Victoria is where I walked the most.
 On a morning walk, I almost circled the whole town and then walked through its sprawling gardens.
-I was told this is the most walkable city in Canada.
+I was told this is the most walkable city.
 With so much beauty all around, who would mind walking there.
 Being a small city, it gives you ample space to enjoy walking.

-I saw a very limited use of single-use plastic bottles in Canada.
+I saw very limited use of single-use plastic bottles.
 Most people carry their own bottle of water.
 In hotels, they do keep a couple of bottles, but they are not complimentary as in India.
 The tap water is portable so there is no need to buy bottles.

 At Butchart gardens, they sell carry along water bottles that people can refill at various water dispensers.
 Even at food chains like Subway, they offer you an empty paper glass that you can fill at the water dispenser instead of a water bottle.